-Abandoned Use or Structure: A use or structure which a person or entity has ceased maintaining or using for a period of one (1) year.

-Abutting Property: Property sharing a common boundary with or within two hundred fifty (250) feet of the property, whether or not these properties are separated by a public or private way.

-Accessory Apartment: Single bedroom apartment created solely for the purpose of providing additional independent living quarters for a family member on the same lot as the principal residence.
-Not considered an additional dwelling unit.

-Accessory Use or Structure: A use or structure which is customarily and in fact both incidental and subordinate to the principal use or structure.
+- Abandoned Use or Structure: A use or structure which a person or entity has ceased maintaining or using for a period of one (1) year. - Abutting Property: Property sharing a common boundary with or within two hundred fifty (250) feet of the property, whether or not these properties are separated by a public or private way. - Accessory Dwelling Unit: A dwelling unit created solely for the purpose of providing additional independent living quarters on the same lot as the principal residence, and must meet all dimensional regulations of the zone in which one is proposed and must have living space between 190 and 800 square feet.
+Not considered an additional dwelling unit. - Accessory Use or Structure: A use or structure which is customarily and in fact both incidental and subordinate to the principal use or structure.
 The term "incidental" in reference to the principal use or structure shall mean subordinate and minor in significance to the principal use or structure.
 Accessory uses, when aggregated, shall not subordinate the principal use of the lot.
-A deck or similar extension of the principal structure or a garage attached to the principal structure by a roof or a common wall is considered part of the principal structure.

-Agriculture: Agriculture: The production, keeping or maintenance for sale or lease, of plants and or animals, including but not limited to: forages and sod crops; grains and seed crops; dairy animals and dairy products; poultry and poultry products; Livestock; fruits and vegetables; and nurseries and ornamental and greenhouse products.
+A deck or similar extension of the principal structure or a garage attached to the principal structure by a roof or a common wall is considered part of the principal structure. - Agriculture: Agriculture: The production, keeping or maintenance for sale or lease, of plants and or animals, including but not limited to: forages and sod crops; grains and seed crops; dairy animals and dairy products; poultry and poultry products; Livestock; fruits and vegetables; and nurseries and ornamental and greenhouse products.
 Agriculture does not include Forest Management and Timber Harvesting activities, or the cultivation, growing, production, testing, sale or processing of Marijuana.